LEADING OFF: Deadline deals, Pineda returns, Rays roll Yanks

 RAYS UP

-After a decade spent chasing big-budget AL East rivals, the Tampa Bay Rays are pummeling the New York Yankees.
+After a decade spent chasing their big-budget AL East rivals, the Tampa Bay Rays are pummeling the New York Yankees.
 The Rays are 4½ games up in the division on the Bronx Bombers after winning Monday night at Yankee Stadium to improve to 7-1 against New York this season.
 After Tyler Glasnow outshined Gerrit Cole in the series opener, the Rays plan to run a bullpen game against Masahiro Tanaka, with Charlie Morton expected to come off the injured list and pitch for Tampa Bay in the series finale Wednesday.

 HOT AT THE PLATE